Statement of Investment Policy & Objectives

 The broad investment objectives for DWC’s Investment Fund are to achieve a level of Income which is needed to meet the distribution requirements of DWC in any one-year and to provide for a reasonable element of capital growth.
 This is required to preserve the real value of the Trust Fund thereby enabling increased distribution levels over time.

 More specifically, the Fund’s investment policy aims to earn a rate of return, after investment-related expenses and any taxes, that exceeds CPI increases by at least 3% pa over rolling 3 year periods.
 The Investment Fund’s maximum asset allocation for the reported and ensuing financial year is as follows:

-Available for Sale investments (consisting of Fixed Interest and Alternative Assets) also increased in value during the year but these valuation movements only affect DWC’s equity position.
-These movements in value are reported in “Other Comprehensive Income”.
+Available for Sale investments (consisting of Fixed Interest and Alternative Assets) increased in value during the year.
+These movements in value are reported in “Other Comprehensive Revenue and Expense”.

 DWC continues to liaise with its Investment Advisors, JBWere (NZ) Ltd and Bancorp Treasury Services Limited, and closely monitor its funds.